cloudnativelabs/kube-router/docs/user-guide.md

 ## requirements

-- Kube-router need to access kubernetes API server to get information on pods, services, endpoints, network policies etc. The very minimum information it requires is the details on where to access the kubernetes API server.
+- kube-router needs to access the Kubernetes API server to get information on pods, services, endpoints, network policies etc. The very minimum information it requires is the details on where to access the kubernetes API server.
 This information can be passed as: